dd32/td-gh-ex/readme.txt

 == Known Limitations ==
 -A one line menu is strongly recommended, instead of using long menus, use sub menus.
--The header is not displayed on single post, pages and archives.
-Please note that changing the colours can impact the accessibility of the theme.

 If you have any questions or suggestions for this theme, please visit http://wordpress.org/support/theme/miranda.

 == Change log ==
+Version 1.3 2016/06/05
+Added support for custom logo and background color.
+Updated navigation functions.
+Updated the theme tags.
+Fixed errors with the accent color and added a background color option.
+Fixed a problem with the social menu.
+Removed the breadcrumb option.
+Added an option to show the header on all pages.
+Added flexible width to the header image.

 Version: 1.1
-Updated menu and realted javascript
+Updated menu and related javascript
 Updated post navigation

 == Folders included in this theme == images/ -contains images.